 Watch a destination video.

 Located along the scenic St. Johns River, Jacksonville is a thriving port town and one of the Southeast's major cultural, commercial, industrial and financial centers.
 As the largest city in land area in the U.S., Jacksonville offers a wealth of attractions and recreational opportunities.

 A predominant waterfront gives convenient access to boat cruises, riverfront boardwalks, fish camps, and offshore fishing.
 For sports fans, Jacksonville is the home of the NFL Jaguars, as well as college football's Gator Bowl Classic.
 Golfers can hit the links on a number of premier courses, including The Players Championship Course (TPC) in Ponte Verda.

-Other points of interest include: Jacksonville Landing, a waterfront marketplace with unique shops and restaurants; the Jacksonville Zoological Gardens; plus a number of local museums and historical sites.
+The Jacksonville Zoological Gardens; plus a number of local museums and historical sites.
 And don't forget, the golden sand of Jacksonville Beach is just a short drive away.

 The Cummer Museum of Art and Gardens is a museum located in Jacksonville, Florida.
 It was founded in 1961 after the death of Ninah Cummer, who bequeathed her gardens and personal art collection to the new museum.
 The Cummer Museum has since expanded to include the property owned by Ninah's brother-in-law, but it still includes her original garden designs and a portion of her home with its historic furnishing.
 The museum and gardens attract 130,000 visitors annually.

 MOCA Jacksonville, a private nonprofit visual arts educational institution and cultural institute of the University of North Florida, serves the community and its visitors through exhibitions, collections, educational programs, and publications designed to enhance an understanding and appreciation of modern and contemporary art with particular emphasis on works created from 1960 to the present.